 Everything (and we mean everything) related to building and maintaining your template and a template-driven design in Adobe FrameMaker.

 Students registering a week in advance receive a paperback copy of Matt Sullivan's FrameMaker - Creating and Publishing Content ($49 value) upon registering for the class.

 What's the class format?

 Live interaction with online class and support sessions.
-Each week there is a lecture/review session, and an office hours session.
+There is a live session each week for assignment review and office hours.

 You'll work on exercises and work-oriented projects that could never fit into a two or three day live class format.